Karolinska Institute Study: Hypochondriacs Have Shorter Life Expectancy, Causes and Treatments

 • The result applies to people diagnosed with hypochondriacal disorder, not to everyday hypochondriacs.

 Hypochondriacs always keep an eye on their body and tend to interpret harmless symptoms as signs of a serious illness.
 A little flatulence quickly turns into appendicitis and the sore muscles in the leg become a thrombosis.
-This can be frightening – and apparently lead to them living less long than people who are less concerned about their health.
+This can be frightening – and apparently lead to them living less long than people who are less concerned regarding their health.

 This is the conclusion reached by researchers from Sweden.
 Their study found that people with hypochondriacal disorder (see box) die on average five years earlier than those who live a more relaxed life.